 The park is also known for its Turtle Conservation and Endangered Primate Rescue Center.
 You get a guided tour and learn more about its endangered species and how they help them.

-We didn’t know about trekking tours before getting there, so we only visited the rescue center and drove a bit through the park.
+Before getting there, we didn’t know about trekking tours, so we only visited the rescue center and drove a bit through the park.

 Best time to visit: April and May for a chance to see millions of butterflies everywhere.